Valdgale Parish

 Valdgale parish (Valdgales pagasts) is situated in Talsi Municipality in Latvia.
 It is located approximately 13 km from the city of Talsi, 4 km from Valdemārpils and 20 km from Dundaga.
-The centre of Valdgale parish is called Pūņas, from where it is about 5 km to the birthplace of the renowned Krišjānis Valdemārs.
+The centre of Valdgale parish is called Pūņas, from where it is about 5 km to the birthplace of the renowned editor and politician Krišjānis Valdemārs.
 Valdgale has its own elementary school, shops, local authority building and more.